Globasa-Team/main-pages-grav/10.max/07.metode-fe-lexiseleti/default.eng.md

 ### Source Selection Algorithm

--   Check the following languages on online sources such as Google Translate, [Wiktionary](https://www.wiktionary.org/) and Wikipedia as well as use print dictionaries as support when in doubt: English, French, German, Russian, Spanish, Mandarin, Japanese, Korean, Vietnamese, Hindi, Telugu, Arabic, Swahili, Persian, Turkish, Indonesian, Filipino.
+-   Check the following languages on reliable online sources such as [Wiktionary](https://www.wiktionary.org/) and Wikipedia as well as use print dictionaries as support when in doubt: English, French, German, Russian, Spanish, Mandarin, Japanese, Korean, Vietnamese, Hindi, Telugu, Arabic, Swahili, Persian, Turkish, Indonesian, Filipino.
 You may also want to try the [Globasa Etymology Helper](https://globasa-etymology-helper.glitch.me/) app.

     -   Select the source with the most language families represented.
         -   English, French, German, Russian and Spanish are considered one family.